gramineproject/graphene/Documentation/devel/performance.rst

 There are several manifest options that may improve performance of some workloads.
 The manifest options include:

-- ``libos.check_invalid_pointers = 0`` -- disable checks of invalid pointers on
+- ``libos.check_invalid_pointers = false`` -- disable checks of invalid pointers
-  system call invocations.
+  on system call invocations.
 Most real-world applications never provide invalid arguments to system calls, so there is no need in additional checks.
-- ``sgx.preheat_enclave = 1`` -- pre-fault all enclave pages during enclave
+- ``sgx.preheat_enclave = true`` -- pre-fault all enclave pages during enclave
   initialization.
 This shifts the overhead of page faults on non-present enclave pages from runtime to enclave startup time.
 Using this option makes sense only if the whole enclave memory fits into :term:`EPC`.